casperiv0/snaily-cadv3/README.md

 ## Troubleshooting

 - I get an error saying that `ts-node is not found/not a command`

   - run `npm install -g ts-node`

 - I get an error saying `cannot find module dotenv/config`

   - run `cd server && npm install dotenv`

 - I try to run `/callxxx` but it won't show up in the CAD/MDT

   - Make sure that you've configured the config in `server.lua` in the download

+- I followed the steps for updating the CAD, but still says it's outdated!
+  - 1: Run: `git stash` in the root folder of the CAD/MDT
+  - 2: Follow the rest of the update steps
+  - 3: Should be updated

 ## Contributing